The Firefox OS Simulator is still at an early stage of development, and isn't yet as reliable and complete as we'd like it to be.

 - Once the add-on has downloaded you will be prompted to install it: click "Install Now".

 Because of the size of the add-on, Firefox may freeze for several seconds while installing it, and a dialog titled "Warning: Unresponsive script" may appear.
 It it does, click "Continue" to wait for installation to finish.
-This should not occur from Firefox 27 onwards.
+This issue is being tracked as bug 814505.

 Once you have installed the Simulator add-on, Firefox will periodically check for newer versions and keep it up to date for you.